KUN4235 – Archaelogy of the Moving Image

 10 credits overlap with KUN2235 – Archaeology of the Moving Image

 Classes consist of combined lectures and seminars (one to two sessions per week).
+The classes will be held at Blindern Campus.

 We expect you to meet prepared for classes and to actively participate in discussions and to give a presentation on assigned topics/texts.